rydmike/rydmike.github.io/blog_theming_guide.md

 The Flutter `ThemeData` object defines the look of your application, and to a degree how it behaves.
 The `ColorScheme` class is a data class that holds 27 `Color` properties.
 Flutter's built-in components use these colors in predefined ways.
 The property name for the used `ColorScheme` in `ThemeData` is `colorScheme`.

-The color scheme used to be a a lot simpler before Flutter 2.10, the introduction of Material 3 makes it more complex.
+The color scheme used to be a lot simpler before Flutter 2.10, the introduction of Material 3 makes it more complex.
 There are new features that can help with the color design.
 For more information about the color system, see the [Material 3 guide](https://m3.material.io/styles/color/overview).
 This [tweet with 15 slides](https://twitter.com/RydMike/status/1518201439780282370), offers an intro to the wondrous world of Material 3 ColorScheme.

 [<img src="https://rydmike.com/assets/dash-color-scheme-slides.png?raw=true" alt="dash colorscheme slides"/>](https://twitter.com/RydMike/status/1518201439780282370)

 ## Why Theme an App?

 You should strive to make the built-in widgets in Flutter look as close as you can to the look and design you want them to have in your application.
 You should do this by defining an application theme that gets you as close as possible.
-By doing so, you are using Flutter and its theming capabilities to work for you, and not against you.
+By doing so, you use Flutter and its theming capabilities to work for you, and not against you.
 When you do this, most of your application's design will fall into place almost automagically.

-You can customize a surprising amount of details with `ThemeData` and all its component themes.
+You can customize a surprising number of details with `ThemeData` and all its component themes.
 There are certainly limitations, but always check first what you can do by theming the app and the built-in components it uses, to match your style requirements as close as possible.

 ## Custom Widgets

-When it comes to custom Widgets you make, you should when possible base their default styles on properties in the theme as well.
+When it comes to custom Widgets you make, you should, when possible, base their default styles on properties in the theme as well.
 Consider what color, font and other styles it could use as fitting default built-in behavior.
 Are there properties in `ThemeData` and its component themes that could be applicable to your custom widget as defaults?
 Also provide direct members to configure your custom widget for those one-off needs when it needs to be different from what you set via the `ThemeData` properties it uses as its defaults.

 Use the same principle that Flutter's built-in widgets use for their theming and default style behavior.
-Basically they do a fall-through from widget property, to component theme and maybe even ThemeData and its ColorScheme, and lastly maybe even some default built-in behavior.
+Basically, they do a fall-through from widget property, to component theme and maybe even ThemeData and its ColorScheme, and lastly, maybe even some default built-in behavior.

-If you do this, then you are on your way to creating nice reusable custom widgets, that automatically also follows your application's theme as you change it.
+If you do this, then you are on your way to create nice reusable custom widgets that automatically also follow your application's theme as you change it.

 As an example, say you have a fancy complex composed custom widget, that contains an icon, among other things.
 In this design you decided that this particular icon should have a default color that matches the background color of a `FloatingActionButton`, but in some case you may want a custom one-off color.
 Just do what built-in widgets do, give it a nullable `Color?` property, e.g. `iconColor` and let it fall through the same default color behavior that the FAB has, like this: